patcable/onair/README.md

 ## Neat I want one!

 You'll need the following to get started:
+* Familiarity with the macOS command line interface.
 * A computer running macOS with [Micro Snitch](https://obdev.at/products/microsnitch/index.html) installed.
-* Familiarity with the macOS command line interface.
 * A [Philips Hue Bridge](https://www2.meethue.com/en-us/p/hue-bridge/046677458478).
 * Some form of light to use with it - perhaps a [Philips Hue Go portable light](https://www2.meethue.com/en-us/p/hue-white-and-color-ambiance-go-portable-light/714606048).

+### Downloading OnAir
+There's a signed package available under the releases page here.

 ### Building OnAir
-Never used Go before?
-You can use [homebrew](https://brew.sh/) to install golang and get _going_ pretty quickly:
+Perhaps you'd prefer to build OnAir.
+That's cool.
+If you've never built any Go things before, you can use [homebrew](https://brew.sh/) to install golang and get _going_ pretty quickly:

 ```
 brew install golang